USE OF BUPRENORPHINE IN PREGNANCY

-Several animal studies have found adverse fetal effects following maternal exposure to buprenorphine.
-The limited available data relating to use of buprenorphine during human pregnancy have not identified increased risks of congenital malformation, preterm delivery, or low infant birth weight but are likely to be confounded, and comparisons are often to cohorts of women on other opioid substitution therapies.
-Data on rates of intrauterine death following buprenorphine exposure do not raise concern but are too limited to state definitively that no increased risk exists.
-Data on the rates of spontaneous abortion and adverse neurodevelopment are too limited to allow an evidence-based risk assessment.
+The limited available data relating to use of buprenorphine during human pregnancy have not identified increased risks of congenital malformation, preterm delivery, or low infant birth weight.
+However, studies have generally assessed the risk of these outcomes in comparison with cohorts exposed to other opioid substitution therapies, which means that data are lacking about the risk of adverse pregnancy outcomes in comparison with the general population.
+This also limits the conclusions that can be provided about use of buprenorphine as an analgesic.
+Data on rates of intrauterine death, miscarriage and adverse neurodevelopment following buprenorphine exposure do not currently raise concern but are too limited to state definitively that no increased risk exists.

 Use of any opioid during pregnancy, particularly around the time of delivery, confers a risk of neonatal respiratory depression.
 Prolonged use of opioids throughout pregnancy may result in neonatal withdrawal and this has been documented specifically in buprenorphine-exposed infants.
-Infants gestationally exposed to buprenorphine should therefore ideally be delivered in a unit with facilities to provide monitoring and treatment for these conditions.
+Therefore, infants exposed to buprenorphine in utero should ideally be delivered in a unit with facilities to provide monitoring and treatment for these conditions.

 Exposure to buprenorphine at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy.
 Additional fetal monitoring may be required in pregnancies complicated by severe pain or opioid addiction on a case-by-case basis.
 Other risk factors may also be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.